ecolab-nus/loom-dataflow/lib/passes/README.md

 # Passes (`lib/passes`)

-This directory contains all MLIR-based transformations and helper analyses shipped with TMD.
+This directory contains all MLIR-based transformations and helper analyses shipped with LOOM.
 The code is grouped by concern so the command-line tools under `tool/` can link only what they need.

 ## Structure
 - `affine/` – utilities and passes that target affine IR.